-Everyone wants a say in the itinerary, you’ll have to chase people down to get a response, and someone always insists on a last-minute change.
-And if you can’t come to a consensus, the whole trip can get derailed.
+Engaging multiple stakeholders with different agendas is like planning a vacation for your extended family.
+Everyone wants a say in the itinerary, you'll have to chase people down to get a response, and someone always insists on a last-minute change.
+And if you can't come to a consensus, the whole trip gets derailed.

 But in the B2B world, failing to get buy-in from key stakeholders means you're losing revenue, not just skipping beach day.